ivadomed/MEEG-Brainstorm/README.md

 With X being your python3 version, create virtual environment by running in terminal: `python3.X -m venv transformer_env`.

 Activate transformer_env by running in terminal: `source transformer_env/bin/activate`.
+Go to repository location.
+Install the requirements by running in terminal: `pip install -r requirements.txt`

 <<<<<<< HEAD
 The general pipeline can be visualized by the following schematic: